Skip to content

 Class 2 NICs

-• If your profit is less than the 'Small profits threshold', then you do not have to pay Class 2 NICs, although you may choose to do so.
-This is because if you do not pay Class 2 NICs, you may not be entitled to certain contribution-based benefits.
+If your profit from self-employment is less than the 'Small profits threshold', you can still choose to make voluntary Class 2 NIC payments.
+For the 2024 – 2025 tax year, the voluntary rate for Class 2 NICs is £3.45 per week.
+You may decide to make voluntary payments because if your profit is below the Small profits threshold and you do not pay Class 2 NICs, you may not be entitled to certain contribution-based benefits.
 Your State Pension may also be reduced.
-For the 2023 – 2024 tax year, the Small profits threshold is £6,725 per year.
+For the 2024 – 2025 tax year, the Small profits threshold is £6,725 per year.

 Class 4 NICs

-• If you earn above £12,570 per year, Class 4 NICs are payable as well as Class 2 NICs.
+As a sole trader, you may be liable to pay Class 4 NICs if your profit from self-employment is more than £12,570 for the tax year (2024 – 2025).
 Class 4 NICs are calculated as a percentage of your profitable earnings along with your income tax.

 See our Tax allowances and amounts fact sheet.